Munawwar/preact-spa-starter-template/README.md

 ## Server?
 Why not serve directly from S3?

-You can upload your index.html to any static file hosting service (like AWS S3) and it will work.
-But I find adding a server as a good idea for multiple reasons:
+You can upload your index.html to any static file hosting service (like AWS S3) and it will work fine, but I find adding a server (doesn't matter which backend language you use) a good idea for multiple reasons:

-### Faster Loading
+### 1. Faster first page load

 How loading of a typical SPA works: HTML loads, then index.js loads, then route.js loads, then route's dependencies loads.
 These are happening in serial order.
-However if you have a server (doesn't matter which language; there are examples in `backend-examples/` directory), then you can preload all the dependencies in parallel (including CSS).
+However if you have a server, then you can preload all the dependencies in parallel (including CSS).
+Currently in addition to a JS example (`server.js`) that does preloading, I have examples with Python, Go, PHP and Ruby in `backend-examples/` directory.

 <div style="text-align: center">